New York Child Car Seat Laws

 Some child injuries from car crashes can cause permanent impairments and disabilities.
 An injury could impair a child’s physical, emotional, and cognitive development.

-Who is Liable for a Child’s Injury in a Car Accident?
+Who is Liable for a Child’s Injury in a Car Accident in NYC?

 The driver who caused the accident is generally liable for damages caused by the crash.
 However, car manufacturers, government entities, and other parties could also have liability for a car crash.
 It is crucial that you work with an experienced New York personal injury lawyer to determine who is responsible for your child’s injuries.